uzoochogu/Machine-Learning-Projects/README.md

 7. Evaluation on the test set gives:
 - Precision: 96.88%
 - Recall: 97.89%
-7. I will explore using the BeautifulSoup Lib for better parsing.
+8. I also explored using the BeautifulSoup Library for better parsing stability.

 ## Project  5: Implementation of Common Machine Learning Algorithms